AP PHOTOS: In flash, Beirut blast tore up thousands of homes

 Within a few tragic seconds, more than a quarter of a million people of the Lebanese capital’s residents were left with homes unfit to live in.
 Around 6,200 buildings are estimated to be damaged.

 When the first blast hit, Mona al-Shami and her sister hid under a table in their apartment in Qarantina, near the center of the explosions at Beirut port.
 Then came the second massive explosion.
-“Everything flew, everything exploded,” al-Shami said.
+“Everything flew, everything exploded,” she said.
 The sisters were both knocked unconscious for a few moments, before they woke up again to an apocalyptic scene.

-“Thank God we are alive, but everything’s gone, our home, car, everything,” she says, breaking into tears as she stood in the middle of a bedroom littered with debris.
+“Thank God we are alive, but everything’s gone, our home, car, everything,” she said, breaking into tears as she stood in the middle of a bedroom littered with debris.

 Said al-Assaad, 24, stands amid the destruction in his family home — a beautiful ground-floor traditional house in the historic district of Mar Mikhail facing the port.